 Iris Baez, a Puerto Rican from the Bronx, never meant to become an activist.
 Kadiatou Diallo never meant to leave her home in Africa and move to the U.S., to fight for justice for her son.
-Doris Busch Boskey, a Jewish woman from the suburbs, never thought she'd be become a spokesperson against police brutality.
+Doris Busch Boskey, a Jewish woman from the suburbs, never thought she'd become a spokesperson against police brutality.
 This film profiles three women from very different walks of life who find themselves united to seek justice after their sons are unjustly killed by police.
-Anthony Baez died during a football game when an officer put him in an illegal chokehold.
-Amadou Diallo was unarmed when he was shot at 41 times by police in his doorway.
-Gary (Gidone) Busch was pepper-sprayed and shot to death while holding a small hammer, though witnesses said he posed no threat.
-Their stories are tragic and the courage shown by the mothers heroic.
-As one witness says, "As long a there's a mother, we'll continue to fight."
+Their stories are tragic, but their courage is transformative.

 One of the best resources focusing on the complex issues associated with the police use of deadly force.
 Every Criminal Justice program needs this film.